Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a certificate in visual arts or crafts, most graduates are in further study.
-A comparatively small proportion is in employment or overseas two years after completing their certificate.
+Three years after completing a certificate in visual arts or crafts, most graduates are employed.
+A comparatively small proportion is in employment or further study three years after completing their certificate.
 Quite a few are receiving a benefit.
-The median salary two years after completion was around $27,700.
+The median salary three years after completion was around $34,000.
 Note that these numbers are for a wider category, and employment numbers for florists might be higher, as it is one of the more employment focused areas of study within the visual arts and crafts category.

 Florists are not on Immigration New Zealand's skill shortage lists.